 The Sum of it All: Straight Talk About Aspartame

 “Above all else, do no harm.”
 Ever hear that phrase?
 It’s from the Hippocratic Oath.
-Too bad not all doctors swear in by it any more, and many don’t abide by it.
-Where medicine is concerned, shouldn’t it be about erring on the safe side and guiding people toward decisions that will better their health rather than harm it?
-I’m appalled, not just by our legal and health systems, but by the minions who follow popular soundbytes without bothering to check the facts.
+Too bad not all doctors swear by it anymore, and many don’t abide by it.
+But where medicine is concerned, shouldn’t it be about erring on the safe side and guiding people toward decisions that will better their health rather than harm it?
+I’m appalled, not just by our legal and health systems, but by the people who follow popular sound bytes without bothering to check the facts.
 Consider this: If soy, a product with healthful qualities, can be damaging to your health in larger quantities, how can anyone not question possible harmful effects from a man-made synthetic sweetener that’s now prevalent in more than 10,000 products and drugs?
 I just don’t get it.

 The FDA says it’s not going to hurt me.
 Shouldn’t I trust them?